-We met back up with the rest of the students for lunch at a restaurant near the school.
+We met back up with the rest of the students for lunch at Edi House, a restaurant near the school.
 I still can’t believe how good the food is here!
-I tried eggplant for the first time (and I’m so glad I did!) and the mozzarella was so fresh!
-Afterwards, we spent the afternoon enjoying gelato at the school, meeting with our future professors, and taking our first guided tour of the city.
+I tried eggplant for the first time (and I’m so glad I did!) and the mozzarella was so fresh.
+We spent the afternoon enjoying gelato at the school, meeting with our future professors, and taking our first guided tour of the city.

-Friday brought the surprisingly easy process of registering for classes.
-The only hard part was choosing which ones to take!
-I ultimately decided on History of Witchcraft, Classical Mythology, and Italian 3.
+Friday brought us the surprisingly easy process of registering for classes.
+The hardest part was choosing which ones to take!
+I ultimately decided on History of Witchcraft, Classical Mythology and Italian 3.

 Satisfied with our class selections, a few friends and I headed towards the city for some lunch near the Duomo.

-That evening brought another incredible dinner with my host family, and an even more incredible experience afterwards.
-My host mother asked my roommate and I if we’d like to go for a drive, so of course we said yes.
+That evening, my roommate and I shared another incredible dinner with my host family and an even more incredible experience afterwards.
+My host mother asked my roommate and I if we’d like to go for a drive, and of course we said yes.
 The city is stunning at night.
 We drove everywhere – she showed us sights we might never have found on our own.
 One of the most breathtaking was the view of the entire city from the top of the Piazzale Michelangelo.
-It was so incredible I can hardly even describe it.
+It was so beautiful I can hardly describe it.

 We ended the night by going to our host brother’s favorite gelato place in the whole city.
 Talk about a notte perfetta!